MarcL/marclittlemore.com/src/posts/2021-01-20-overthinking.md

 Some days I can't shut my brain off.

 I often worry about something that happened at work or home.
 Sometimes I remember a situation that happened in the mid-90s when I was DJing in a nightclub.
 Yes, this regularly happens and I'm always surprised I can remember that far back!
-Wondering whether the last 7 articles I've written for my [writing habit challenge](/creating-a-writing-habit/) are good enough or not.
+Today I've been worrying whether the last 7 articles I've written for my [writing habit challenge](/creating-a-writing-habit/) are good enough or not.
 I can't stop thinking about how I could have approached a situation differently and changed the outcome.

 It can be mentally exhausting.